eriktaubeneck/hacker_risk/README.md

  - Cards are represented by their country name
  - Wild cards are represented by the string "wild"
  - The cards should be sent as a list.
 If you own any of the countries on the cards, only the first one in the list will be credited 2 extra units.
+ - This option may be available even if you don't have a valid set of cards

  Response: